carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 ~~~
 {: .language-bash}

+> ## Excluding build variant hash
+>
-In short: to make sure others can reproduce your environment independent of the operating system they use,
+> In short: to make sure others can reproduce your environment independent of the operating system they use,
-make sure to add the `--from-history` argument to the `conda env export` command, without `--from-history`
+> make sure to add the `--from-history` argument to the `conda env export` command, without `--from-history`
-the output may on some occasions include the build variant hash (which can alternatively be removed by
+> the output may on some occasions include the build variant hash (which can alternatively be removed by
-editing the environment file).
+> editing the environment file).
+{: .callout}

 > ## Create a new environment from a YAML file.
 >